joriefernandez/ResearchPapers/README.md

 Academic research papers as required to complete the course works:

+a.
 Network Security: IoT and Security
+b.
+Machine Learning: Social Media User Profiling